abhilashdk2016/ReactTypeScript-VisualStudio/README.md

     }
 }

-Create an index.tsx file in Scripts/src folder with the below content import * as React from "react";
+Create an index.tsx file in Scripts/src folder with the below content:

+import * as React from "react";
 import * as ReactDOM from "react-dom";
 import { Hello } from './components/Hello';